 How to Make Star Anise Chicken

-Buying and Using Star Anise
+Buying and Using the Spice

 In my area I can get packets of star anise fruits in a nearby produce store and in a health food store, but not in my nearest supermarket.
 Star anise is also sold online.
 The whole stars can be added to a dish that contains liquid to provide an infusion of flavor, or they can be crushed in a coffee grinder and mixed with food.
 Cooks often state that one ground star anise fruit equals 1/2 teaspoon of ground anise seeds.